 “Morning, Shal,” Crout said.
 He had long since stopped worrying about how strange it must seem to others that he spent part of his day conversing with a man in a coma.
 There were studies that suggested that comatose patients could respond to some audible stimuli, but that wasn’t why Crout did it; his motivations were much more selfish.
 “So, you’ve survived another night, have you?
 Feeling any better?”

-Of course there was no response, and Crout hadn’t expected one.
+There was no response, and Crout hadn’t expected one.
 Yet he felt like Shaldun was listening.
 “You probably heard some of the other crewmembers talking by now; we’ve made harbor somewhere in Lufilna, just like the Captain said we would.
 Never would have believed it, myself, but there it is.
 Captain’s gone ashore to see if he can figure out how to talk with the folks here.”
 He paused.
 “That’s right – the place is inhabited.
 I don’t think even the Captain was expecting that.
 Who would?
 But they’re primitive – maybe about where we were four or five hundred years ago.”

 He heard one of his other patients groaning, and hurried over.
 The young crewman had awoken, and his face was already contorted in pain.
 “Hey, Doc,” he forced out through clenched teeth.
 “Got – got any more of the good stuff?”
 He winced.
 “Could really go for that right now.”